 California’s far north, an off the beaten path destination, yawns from the bottom of the Cascade Range and up through lower Oregon.
 The landscape is both harsh and ridiculously beautiful.

-California’s far north yawns languidly from the bottom of the Cascade Range and up through lower Oregon.
-The landscape is both harsh and ridiculously beautiful, crafted by the alchemy of volcanic eruptions and the splendor of arboreal wilderness.
-Lakes, gushing rivers teeming with fish to snag, abundant waterfalls, swimming holes and hot springs hide beneath the shadows of stratovolcanoes and amid seas of douglas fir, black oak, and cedar.
+Crafted by the alchemy of volcanic eruptions and the splendor of arboreal wilderness.
+Lakes, gushing rivers teeming with fish to snag, abundant waterfalls, swimming holes and hot springs hide beneath the shadows of strato-volcanoes and amid seas of douglas fir, black oak, and cedar.

 Note that the largest city in the region is Redding, which has a small airport.

-Drive through the majestic Lassen Volcanic National Park.
-With 106,000 acres to explore, you can easily stay here for an entire week, and still feel you’ve not really experienced this remote landscape.
-If you have more time, be sure to check out the Subway Caves, and the massive McArthur Burney Falls State Park.
+Continue north east to the majestic Lassen Volcanic National Park.
+With 106,000 acres to explore, you can easily stay here for an entire week.
+Still you might feel you’ve not really experienced this remote landscape.
+If you have time at your leisure, check out the Subway Caves, and the massive McArthur Burney Falls State Park.